darkobits/dockerize/README.md

 in the root of the build context (see `cwd` argument above).
 If the build context does not contain a `Dockerfile`, Dockerize will programmatically generate one for you with the following properties:

-* The [Ubuntu 22.04 image](https://hub.docker.com/_/ubuntu) will be used as a base, which is "minimal" by default and therefore relatively small.
+* The [Ubuntu 22.04 image](https://hub.docker.com/_/ubuntu) will be used as a base for stage 1.
+* The [distroless base image](https://github.com/GoogleContainerTools/distroless) is used for stage 2, producing a very compact image.
 * The [current LTS version of Node](https://nodejs.org) will be installed.
 (See `--node-version` below.)
 * The [Tini](https://github.com/krallin/tini) process manager will be installed and configured to ensure proper handling of POSIX signals.
 This is considered a best practice when using Node in Docker.